 The Implementing Trustee for this alternative would be NOAA, with involvement from other Regionwide TIG Trustees.
 The project would establish a Steering Committee comprised of NOAA observer program and electronic monitoring experts, NOAA sea turtle experts, and state fisheries managers.
 Year 1 would focus on planning, including identifying eligible vessels for voluntary participation.
 Implementation would take place in Years 2 and 3 with the focus on outreach to fishers to recruit voluntary participation in the project, purchase of equipment, and engagement with the industry to facilitate the installation/maintenance of equipment.
-The project would target 500-1,000 vessels and would include extensive outreach and education with eligible vessel operators identified in the planning phase of the project.
-The Steering Committee would determine whether the vessels would be incentivized to participate in the project and how an incentivized program would be structured and implemented.
+The project would target 500-1,000 vessels and would include extensive outreach and education with eligible vessels would be incentivized to participate in the project and how an incentivized program would be structured and implemented.
 Data analysis and data reporting tools would be developed to interpret the AIS data in near real time.
 The duration of this project would be 3 years.